datahac/skein_how_we_work/README.md

 ## Meetings

-We over-communicate with clients in-person and online to avoid having scheduled meetings.
+We aim to over-communicate with clients in-person and online.
 Every problem arises from poor communication.

 When we need to meet for a discussion, we aim for 30 minutes spent in-person.

 When working remotely, Google Meet are indispensable as the "next best thing".
 They are easy to set up, sharable by URL, and let us get a look at whoever we're talking to.

-Screen-sharing is also very easy, when necessary.
-We have used Hangouts for client meetings, candidate interviews, and company meetings.

 ## Accounting